inspec/chef-inspec-resource-docs/content/_index.md

 +++
-title = "Chef InSpec Resource Documentation" draft = false breadcrumbs = true
+title = "Chef InSpec resource packs" draft = false breadcrumbs = true
 +++

-# Chef InSpec Resource Documentation

 Welcome to the Chef InSpec Resource Documentation site.
 This site is configured as a Hugo site based on the chef-inspec-docs repository.